 We also have local home improvement stores called Habitat ReStores, which sell reusable and surplus building materials, furniture and appliances to the public.
 The money made from these sales is used to help families build a better future.
 For more information about our ReStores, click here.

-For large corporations wishing to make bulk donations of goods and materials, please visit our In-Kind donation page here.
+For large corporations wishing to make bulk donations of goods and materials, please visit our In-Kind donation section on our Donate page.

-For vehicle donations, please visit our Cars for Homes page here.
+For vehicle donations, please visit our Cars for Homes section on our Donate page.

 Yes, we are a global nonprofit, ecumenical Christian housing organization.
 All who desire to be a part of this work are welcome, regardless of religious preference or background.
 We have a policy of building with people in need regardless of race or religion.
 We welcome volunteers and supporters from all backgrounds.